Cambodia: Education

 Traditionally, education in Cambodia was offered by the wats (Buddhist temples), thus providing education exclusively for the male population.
-During the Khmer Rouge regime, education suffered significant setbacks.
-Education has also suffered setbacks from child labour, A study by Kim (2011) reports that most employed children in Cambodia are enrolled in school but their employment is associated with late school entry, negative impacts on their learning outcomes, and increased drop out rates.
+Education has underwent setbacks from child labour, A study by Kim (2011) reports that most employed children in Cambodia are enrolled in school and their employment is associated with late school entry, negative impacts on their learning outcomes, and increased drop out rates.
+With respect to academic performance among Cambodian primary school children, research showed that parental attitudes and beliefs played a role.

-With respect to academic performance among Cambodian primary school children, research showed that parental attitudes and beliefs played a significant role.
-Specifically, the study found that poorer academic achievement among children were associated with parents holding stronger fatalistic beliefs (i.e., human strength cannot change destiny).
-The study further found that "length of residence" of parents in the community in which they stay predicted better academic achievement among their children.
-Overall, the study pointed out to the role of social capital in educational performance and access in the Cambodian society in which family attitudes and beliefs are central to the findings.

 Crime

 In 2017, Cambodia had a homicide rate of 2.4 per 100,000 population.

-Prostitution is illegal in Cambodia but yet appears to be prevalent.
-In a series of 1993 interviews of women about prostitution, three quarters of the interviewees found being a prostitute to be a norm and a profession they felt was not shameful having.
+Prostitution is de jure illegal in Cambodia.
+However, in a series of 1993 interviews of women about prostitution, three quarters of the interviewees found being a prostitute to be a norm and a profession they felt was not shameful having.
 That same year, it was estimated that there were about 100,000 sex workers in Cambodia.

-On 18 August 2019, Prime Minister Hun Sen signed a directive banning the Finance Ministry from issuing new online gambling licenses, while operators currently holding online licenses would only be allowed to continue operating until those licenses expire.
+In 2019, Prime Minister Hun Sen signed a directive banning the Finance Ministry from issuing new online gambling licenses, while operators currently holding online licenses would only be allowed to continue operating until those licenses expire.
 The directive cited the fact that "some foreigners have used this form of gambling to cheat victims inside and outside the country" as justifying the new policy.
 Cambodia had issued over 150 such licenses before the new policy was announced.

+Since the 2020s, Cambodia has emerged as a centre for clandestine fraud operations, particularly large-scale scam compounds controlled by international criminal networks engaged in online fraud.
+Amnesty International has described the Cambodian government as complicit in these activities, following a detailed two-year investigation and research into the extent of the problem.